philbowles/PangolinMQTT/docs/bugs.md

 ## QoS 1/2 Protocol Violation - no message resend

-TOL makes no attempt whatsover to conform with MQTT-4.4.0-1 and resend failed QoS1 and/or 2 transactions on reconnect:
+AsyncMqttClient makes no attempt whatsover to conform with MQTT-4.4.0-1 and resend failed QoS1 and/or 2 transactions on reconnect:

 ![pv2mqtt](../assets/pv2mqtt.jpg)